elcronos/COVID-19/readme.md

 >
 >_Please do not open new PR on this repo if your PR relates to any project found in the mentioned above.
 Do it on the corresponding project repo._

+---

+# IMPORTANT ANNOUNCEMENT !

+We started this group with an altruist objective in mind: To diagnose COVID-19 in chest X-ray.
+We perceived that task as a healthcare necessity and we began to work on it.
+So, a team of highly compromised engineers started to work with that single objective on mind.
+In that path we found doctors willing to contribute.
+We had several videoconferences with them and we realized the full potential of our project.
+So, we decide to switch from our original and not so realistic objective to other more meaningful and needed project.
+We will use the amazing skills of all the team to create a world high impact surveillance app.
+So, the model became a secondary objective to work on.
+However, we recognize the attention we capture with it and we want to use all these attention in the necessities of the world facing the COVID pandemic.

+Following the feedback of the doctors in our group, the app we are currently working on will follow the next 4 principles:
+1. To detect alarm signs
+2. To relief the load of the healthcare system by redirecting the low risk patients to sites with reliable information about health care and redirect the high-risk patients to the closest medical facility.
+3. To serve as generators of real-time information.
+4. To keep close links with healthcare authorities and generate useful epidemiological information.

+We are still designing an artificial intelligence model for chest – x rays.
+But we have a slight switch according the medical feedback.
+So, right now, our main objective is:
+1. To Identify if AI has a role in the chest X-rays of patients with suspicion or diagnosis of coronavirus.

+We are looking for high quality in the model we are about to release.
+We are increasingly curating additional datasets and will properly validate it.
+We have a team of radiologist collaborating with us.
+So, we are going to incorporate this model in our open-source app once it is adequately trained and validated.
+We want to be crystal-clear about the intentions of the team.
+We keep believing in the high impact of an open-source app able to provide real time information for patients, to relief the load of the healthcare providers and give useful insights to governments and health authorities.

+Thanks to all of you who keep working with us,

+Camilo Pestana, Fight COVID-19 Director

+---

 If you have decided to contribute or support this open-source project, please read [this instructions on how you can help and be part of this initiative](CONTRIBUTING.md).
 Please consider to join us on [Slack](https://join.slack.com/t/covid-19detector/shared_invite/zt-cw28jq9g-2FcPBD~zNRYLnVhr34hrRQ), which is will be the official channel for communication.